10 Best Hip Stretches for Runners

 How To Do It:

-1. Stand with your shoulders back and chest up.
+Stand with your score engaged and feet hip-width apart.
 Lift one leg.
 Use a wall, tree, or a heavy piece of furniture for support if needed.

 3. Frog stretch